-You may be absent from no more than two sessions per year in the Old Testament Year to obtain credit.
-In the Practicum Year, you may be absent from no more than one session per year to obtain credit.
+You may be absent from no more than two sessions per year in the New Testament Year to obtain certification credit.
+In the Practicum Year, you may be absent from no more than one session per year to obtain certification credit.
 You are responsible for completing all reading and written assignments even when you are absent.